ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-152-task-2.md

 [Full Source](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-152/alexander-pankoff/perl/ch-2.pl)

-For the second task of this weeks challenge I will follow these steps
+For the second task of this week's challenge I will follow these steps

 1. Calculate the area of the two given triangles
 2. Find the corners of the overlapping rectangle